gege-circle/.github/profile/README.md

 For further discussions, please visit our Reddit sub **[r/gege_circle](https://reddit.com/r/gege_circle)**.

 Thank you for your unwavering care and support toward Gege circle.

+## Regarding the issue with this repository
+We noticed that some GitHub users have feedback to us that about of this repository contains many unrelated keywords, which causes it to be frequently misassociated in GitHub search results.

+These keywords were not added by us.
+We attempted to update the repository about, but GitHub rejected our changes.

+We suspect this may be a GitHub bug, and we have already reported the issue to the GitHub team.

+We sincerely apologize for the poor experience this has caused.